 If the receiving state is satisfied that the material provided by the sending state is sufficient to undertake the carer assessment, the receiving state should complete the assessment within six to eight weeks of receipt of the request by the ILO.
 If this not achievable, the relevant ILOs should negotiate a timeframe.
 Requests for assessments in remote and/or isolated regions must be discussed directly with the ILO - time-frames must be negotiated on a case by case basis.

 The reunification process must be planned.
 Screening checks are required for biological parents who reside interstate before an interstate reunification assessment is requested.
-Children must not be reunified with parents residing in another jurisdiction unless a reunification assessment of the parents has been undertaken, preferably by the child protection department in the relevant jurisdiction.
+The screening checks include the Interstate Child Protection (CP) History Check (Form 901, with the client's consent – Form 140) and police criminal record checks.
+Children must not be reunified with parents residing in another State unless a reunification assessment of the parents has been undertaken, preferably by the child protection department in the relevant State.

-Discuss the process with the child's parents and ask that they complete the following prior to making a request:
+Child protection workers must discuss the screening and assessment process with the child's parents and ask that they complete the following prior to making a request:

 If a district office requires an urgent carer or reunification assessment it can ask for a private contractor to complete the assessment.
 The district is responsible for all costs related to the assessment including all travel and accommodation.
 To obtain a list of preferred providers in other states, please liaise with the WA ILO through the mailbox.
 The availability of private contractors can vary in rural and remote locations and in some states.

 Child protection workers may travel interstate to conduct carer assessments, but the cost is incurred by the district and Department approval processes apply.
-Workers should be aware that their assessment may not meet the assessment requirements of the receiving state and the carer may not meet the competencies of another jurisdiction.
-This could lead to that state not accepting WA’s request for casework assistance or transfer of a comparable Order at a later stage.
+Workers should be aware that their assessment may not meet the assessment requirements of the receiving State and the carer may not meet the competencies of another State.
+This could lead to that State not accepting WA’s request for casework assistance or transfer of a comparable Order at a later stage.
 All states undertake their own full carer assessments prior to considering order transfer to ensure their own registration requirements are met.